-The insurers below are some I recommend that have specific cruise insurance policies and offer a decent amount of coverage for a lot of potential mishaps.
+The insurers below are some I recommend that have specific cruise insurance policies and offer a decent amount of coverage for a lot of potential mishaps:

 Travel Guard has specific cruise insurance policies, which makes it simpler than trying to find an add-on.
 If you’re getting a quote online, they’ll ask you to specify if you’re taking a plane, a cruise, or both.
-They cover any emergency travel assistance, trip interruption, delay, or cancellation.
+They cover any emergency travel assistance, trip interruption, delay, and cancellation.

 Insure My Trip

-If you can’t afford to add cruise travel insurance on to the costs of your trip, you probably can’t afford to travel.
+If you can’t afford to add cruise travel insurance to the costs of your trip, you probably can’t afford to travel.
 It’s just not worth the risk of coming home with a bill in the tens of thousands of dollars or more if something unexpected goes wrong.